abhishekpj-02/abhishekpj-02/README.md

 ## Workshops And Seminars
 *  Foundation of Electric and Hybrid Vehicles program by Techmaghi and IIT Delhi
+*  Hands-on workshop on the Vega processor - By C-Dac and Saintgits College of Engineering
  ## Connect Me @
 *  [Linkedin](www.linkedin.com/in/abhishek-p-j-488200280)
+*